andyagdw/task_manager_app/README.md

 Follow these simple steps to get started with the Task Manager Application:

-1. Clone the repository to your local machine <br />
+1. Clone the repository to your local machine: <br />
    `git clone https://github.com/andyagdw/task_manager_app.git`
-2. Navigate to the project directory <br />
+2. Navigate to the project directory: <br />
    `cd task_manager_app`
-3. Open Visual Studio Code <br />
+3. Open Visual Studio Code: <br />
    `code .`
-4. Set up a virtual environment in Visual Studio Code terminal.
-Make sure you are in the project directory <br />
+4. Set up a virtual environment: <br />

    Using venv: